3D Reconstruction of Objects in Hands without Real World 3D Supervision: Approach

-\textbf{Automatic removal of frames with incorrect hand predictions.} While this subset of data is fit for training, we rely on the 3D hand pose predicted by FrankMocap to set up the output coordinate frame, compute hand articulation features, and more importantly to register the different frames together.
-Thus, we require decent 3D hand pose predictions.
-We employ automated filtering using the uncertainty estimate technique from Bahat \& Shakhnarovich~\cite{bahat2018confidence} that has been shown to be effective for estimating uncertainty in 3D human pose prediction~\cite{rockwell2020full}.
+\boldparagraph{Processing hands on VISOR} We rely on the 3D hand poses to set up the output coordinate frame, compute hand articulation features, and more importantly to register the different frames together~\cite{ma2022virtual, tzionas20153d}.
+These hand poses are estimated using FrankMocap, which may not always be accurate.
+To remove erroneous poses, we employ automated filtering using the uncertainty estimate technique from Bahat \& Shakhnarovich~\cite{bahat2018confidence} following 3D human pose literature~\cite{rockwell2020full}.
 Specifically, we obtain 3D hand pose predictions on five different versions of the image, augmented by different fixed translations .
 The uncertainty estimate for a given image is computed as the standard deviation of reprojection locations of MANO vertices across these 5 image versions.
 This sidesteps the need to hand-specify the trade-off between translation, rotation, and articulation parameters that are part of the 3D hand pose output.
-This leaves us with 473 video snippets consisting of different objects.
-We show some example object sequences in \Figref{visor_hands}.
+This leaves us with 473 video snippets consisting of 144 object categories.
+This object diversity is 4$\times$ larger than existing datasets~\cite{Yang2022CVPR,hampali2020honnotate,Hampali2022CVPR,Liu2022CVPR,Kwon2021ICCV} used for our task, typically containing 10 to 32 object categories.
+We refer to this dataset as~\visorhoi, some example object sequences are shown in \Figref{visor_hands}.
 Note the {\it incidental} multiple views and relative consistency in hand and object pose over the course of interaction.